Seekfried/greedybot-d2irc/README.md

 python startbot.py
 ```

+**NOTE**: In the first startup, it will create the `pickup.db` database file with the necessary tables.
+For
+that, it will also read the `gametypes.json` file to populate the database with the predefined gametypes.

 ## Configuration

 First you need to create a Discord bot user, which you can do by following the instructions [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).